AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/03.solving-problems/020.logs/docs.en.md

 3. In the "Logging level" section, select "Extended".

-4. Replay the actions that led to the error, and remember the time when it occurred.
+4. Repeat the actions that led to the error, and note the time when it occurred.

 5. Switch the logging level back to "Default".

 6. Then go back to the main section "Settings", select "Support" and then "Report a bug".

-7. In the opened form, enter your Email address for feedback and describe the error found, including the time when this error occurred.
+7. In the opened form, enter your email address for feedback and describe the error found, including the time when this error occurred.

 8. Make sure that there is a check mark next to "Submit detailed system info" and click "Submit a report".